giga-sec/gigaSec-Tech-Notes/3. Notes/How are cracked versions of software created and why are developers not able to prevent it.md

 Tags: #fleeting

 ---
-Cracked versions of software are created with the use of [[debuggers]].
+Cracked versions of software are created with the use of [[debugger]].

 debuggers can be used for reverse-engineering, to see what's inside the software, learning its logic.
 This is where cracking softwares happens.